Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 You can do the basic operations for free:

 If you want to withdraw money, you can withdraw for free at any PostFinance ATM (or in PostFinance offices).
-But if you withdraw at any other ATM, you will have to pay 2 CHF per withdrawal and 5 CHF if you withdraw money abroad.
+But if you withdraw at any other ATM, you must pay 2 CHF per withdrawal and 5 CHF if you withdraw money abroad.

 If you want paper documents, you will pay 5 CHF.
 Even though I have not been using paper documents in many years, I think this is excessively expensive.